-Figure 13.
+Figure 15.
 The L3 browse images showing the Mean image by default.
 Other statistical images can be viewed by using a mouse-over function implemented on the statistic bars to the right of each image.
-The color bar is a discrete modified rainbow and the data scale has been pre-determined to maximize detail.
+The color bar is a discrete modified rainbow and the data scale has been predetermined to maximize detail.

-Users should be aware that the Hammer-Aitoff (equal-area) version of the L3 browse image is derived directly from the Latitude-Longitude (equal-angle) image using a packaged Interactive Data Language (IDL) function.
-This function can cause some mild distortion and occasionally even loss of data while converting from one map projection to another inregions (especially high latitudes) where there are sparse data (data gaps); so if one is performing any detailed quantitative analysis on SDSs that contain data gaps, the native Latitude-Longitude version is the preferred choice for viewing (cf. Figure 14).
+Users should be aware that the Hammer-Aitoff (equal-area) version of the L3 browse image is derived directly from the Latitude-Longitude (equal-angle) image using a packaged

+Interactive Data Language (IDL) function.
+This function can cause some mild distortion and occasionally even loss of data while converting from one map projection to another in regions (especially high latitudes) where there are sparse data (data gaps); so if one is performing any detailed quantitative analysis on SDSs that contain data gaps, the native Latitude-Longitude version is the preferred choice for viewing (cf. Figure 16).

 A discretized modified-rainbow color bar is applied to each image and the data scale is optimized to maximize image detail.
 Fill (missing) data are always colored black.
-Multiple statistics (SDSs) for a single parameter can be viewed by using a built-in "mouse-over" functionality on the web page by rolling your mouse over the statistic "bars" to the right of each image (see Figure 13).
+Multiple statistics (SDSs) for a single parameter can be viewed by using a built-in "mouse-over" functionality on the web page by rolling your mouse over the statistic "bars" to the right of each image (see Figure 15).

-Finally there is a myriad of additional information that can be gleaned from the

-Figure 14.
-Identical Collection 004 data mapped on the native Latitude-Longitude grid (top) and remapped on the Hammer-Aitoff grid bottom.
-Note the distortion in sparse data regions especially at high latitudes on the Hammer grid (e.g., the disappearance of the bad data scans (purple streaks) in the southern Ocean); however in solid data regions (30°N to 30°S) the Hammer remapping shows little distortion.
+Finally there is a myriad of additional information that can be gleaned from the mapped on the Hammer-Aitoff grid bottom.
+Note the distortion in sparse data regions especially at high latitudes on the Hammer grid (e.g., the disappearance of the bad data scans (purple streaks) in the southern Ocean); however in solid data regions ($30^{\circ}N$ to $30^{\circ}S$) the Hammer remapping shows little distortion.